Rask close to return with Bruins, signs with Providence

 He said the pain in the hip lingered throughout last season.

-Rask said he expected to play two games with Providence before working out a contract to return to the Bruins.
+Rask said he expects to play two games in Providence before working out a contract to return to the Bruins.
 He doesn’t expect it to be difficult to hammer out a deal.

 “The biggest point for me was if I feel great I want to try to come back,” he said.
 “The only thing I want to do at this point is try to help out.
 I’m not looking for a big contract like I’ve said before.
 I just want to come and help out the guys and do my part that way.”